drobooks/pyschological-science/README.md

 # Psychology

-A categorized community-driven collection of high-quality awesome Psychology courses, videos, and books.
+> A categorized community-driven collection of high-quality awesome Psychology courses, videos and books, learning tutotials, discussions, and important books.

-Suggestions and contributions are always welcome!

 ## Table Of Contents
 - [Psychology Books](#psychology-books)